De Saram House Centre Table |

 Product Description

-The first edition of this ceramic tile-topped table appeared at the Triton Hotel (now Heritance Ahungalla) in 1982, alongside a concrete-topped version featuring a leaf impression.
-A longer version serves as a coffee table at the De Saram House, the home of Geoffrey Bawa’s friends, pianist Druvi and Sharmini de Saram, which he renovated in 1986.
-Other examples of this table can be seen at No. 11, his own home on 33rd Lane, which was at the heart of his social and professional life in Colombo.
+The first version of this ceramic-tile-topped table appeared at the Triton Hotel (now Heritance Ahungalla) in 1982, alongside a leaf-imprinted, concrete-topped version.
+A longer version of this serves as a coffee table at the De Saram House—a 1986 renovation project that Geoffrey Bawa undertook for his friends, pianist Druvi and Sharmini de Saram.
+Other examples of this table can be seen at No. 11, Bawa’s own home on 33rd Lane, which was at the heart of his social and professional life in Colombo.

 Product Specification